The Danish Golden Age

 The exhibition's commissioners are Peter Nørgaard Larsen and Annette Rosenvold Hvidt from the National Gallery of Denmark in Copenhagen and Magnus Olausson and Carl-Johan Olsson from Nationalmuseum in Stockholm.
 It is based on a concept developed by the late chief curator Kasper Monrad and is the result of collaboration between two Nordic national galleries.
 This has opened the door for a new interpretation of the era, one which positions the Danish Golden Age within the context of international art of the 19th century.
 The works come from the collections of the National Gallery of Denmark, Nationalmuseum, several Danish and international museums, and private collections.

 Explore some of the artworks in the exhibition

 In the Audio guide companying the Danish Golden Age exhibition, Peter Nørgaard Larssen, from Statens Museum for Kunst, Copenhagen, Magnus Olausson, Carl Johan Olsson, Eva-Lena Karlsson and Martin Olin from Nationalmuseum talk about 24 of the works in the exhibition.

 An exhibition catalogue is being published which includes images of many of the works featured in the exhibition, as well as a series of texts by leading researchers in the field.
 495 kr

 Exhibition on tour

-The exhibition The Danish Golden Age will be presented at Nationalmuseum in Stockholm, Sweden, from February 28 to July 21, 2019.
+The exhibition The Danish Golden Age was presented at Nationalmuseum in Stockholm, Sweden, from February 28 to July 21, 2019.
 Thereafter, it will be displayed at the National Gallery of Denmark in autumn 2019 and at the Petit Palais City of Paris’ Museum of Fine Arts in spring 2020.